ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 ![Evo 2 Training Tokens](/evo2/tokens_consumed_training.png)

-Now that you have a basic understanding of the training data and architecture of Evo 2, let's dive into how to use Evo 2 to generate novel genomic sequences!
+Now that you have a basic understanding of the training data and architecture of Evo 2, let's dive into how to use Evo 2 to generate novel genomic sequences.

 # Sequence Generation with Evo 2